zenvia/zenvia-sdk-node/README.md

 const response = await client.listTemplates();
 ```

-The response will be an Array of `ITemplate` object.
+The response will be an array of `ITemplate` object.